uwdata/color-naming-in-different-languages/processing_scripts/03_advanced_processing/README.md

 - model/binned_full_colors/full_color_lang_bin_info.csv

 Constants:
-- LOW_RES_BIN = 20: The size of the low resolution bins to use for comparing sizes if distances are far or data is scarce
+- LOW_RES_BIN = Oklch bin: {type: "ring", l: 1/10, h_divs: 8}: The size of the low resolution bins to use for comparing sizes if distances are far or data is scarce
-- HIGH_RES_BIN = 10: The size of the high resolution bins to use for computing sizes where distance is small and there is enough data (slower)
+- HIGH_RES_BIN = Oklch bin: {type: "ring", l: 1/20, h_divs: 8}: The size of the high resolution bins to use for computing sizes where distance is small and there is enough data (slower)
+- Note: We calculate this for both the blur and no-blur version of our binning, but in our next step we just use the blurred version
-- MIN_FRACTION_BIN_HIGH_RES = 0.4: The fraction of bins that have to be present in the HIGH_RES_BIN size to be considered usable for calculating color distance
+- MIN_FRACTION_BIN_HIGH_RES = 0.8: The fraction of bins that have to be present in the HIGH_RES_BIN size to be considered usable for calculating color distance

 ## getTranslation_02_EMDparallel.py